 This course consists of studio experiments in the materials and techniques necessary for painting in oils and acrylics and concepts of pictorial composition including spatial arrangement, design, and color mixing, supplemented with the examination of paintings by traditional and contemporary artists.
-Prerequisite/ Co-requisite: ART 116.

-ART 124 - PAINTING II
+ART 124 - Painting II

 This course consists of advanced studio experiments for exploring various painting techniques using still life, landscape, the human figure, and abstraction for subjects.
 Emphasis is on the conceptual and technical aspects of painting in oils and acrylics with examination of works from art historical and contemporary sources.
-Advisories: ART 122 or equivalent personal skills.

-ART 126 - COLOR THEORY
+ART 126 - Color Theory